Root Canal Treatment

 When the inner part of a tooth, the root canal system, becomes infected it may be necessary to carefully remove the infected tissue to avoid an extraction and prevent further pain.
 This infection can be caused by tooth decay, cracked fillings or trauma to the tooth, and symptoms can include pain, increased sensitivity, discolouration and gum tenderness.

-Root canal therapy treats the infection by removing the bacteria and preventing it from spreading, after which the tooth is permanently filled so it remains intact and functional.
+Root canal treatments will tackle the infection by removing the bacteria and preventing it from spreading, after which the tooth is permanently filled so it remains intact and functional.

 The Treatment Process